leroykayanda/aks-cluster/docs/app-setup.md

 - HPA

 Also verify that
-- the app can be accessed via its domain name
+- The app can be accessed via its domain name
-- the app can access secrets manager secrets
+- The app can access secrets manager secrets
-- an argocd application has been created
+- An argocd application has been created
--  argocd notifications are working and notifications are being sent to slack.
+-  Argocd notifications are working and notifications are being sent to slack.
 To post to Slack, the app you create needs chat:write and incoming-webhook permissions.
 You also need to add the app to the slack channel.
--  argocd image updater triggers a deployment when an image is pushed to ACR
+-  Argocd image updater triggers a deployment when an image is pushed to ACR

 **Helm Cmds**